ufmedia/tailpack/readme.md

 ### BrowserSync

 Within the webpack.config.js you can toggle the comment on the following two lines accordingly - by default BrowserSync is configured to serve as it's likely you're starting a new project.
-In which case public/src/index.html serves as the root of your application.
+In which case public/index.html serves as the root of your application.

 ```
 //proxy: 'http://localhost/' //Use a proxy when using an existing local server.
 server: { baseDir: ['public'] } //Use BrowserSync's server when not using an existing local server.
 ```

+The port is currently set to 3000 so your appliation will be available on http://localhost:3000 it's worth mentioning that proxying will only work on localhost not 127.0.0.1

 ### Watching for file changes